ScaDS/Python-training-2024/2_tables_plots/readme.md

 # Python for tabular data analysis

 In this part of the training, we will show how Python and the [pandas](https://pandas.pydata.org/docs/index.html) package can be used to analyze structured (tabular) data.

-We'll also make use of generative AI, i.e., chatbots, to assist us with the generation of data and code.
+We'll also make use of generative AI, i.e. to assist us with the generation of data and code.

+The slides can be downloaded [here](../3_chatbots/Chatbots.pdf)

 ## Use Cases for Tabular Data Analysis